Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 - The Greater Anglia railway company have branded the routes from Norwich to Lowestoft and Yarmouth the Wherry Lines – a reference to the little cargo boats that used to carry goods from steam ships to the local staithes or landing stages along the East Anglian rivers.

 - The scenic journey currently costs £9 return from Norwich.
-Look out for our car-free guide to Norwich later in the year.

 2. Explore the "Scores"